atomfinger/resume/resume.md

 **Senior system developer**, Aspit AS (09.2013 - 05.2018)

-Made journaling systems for the privatized healthcare sector in Norway.
-Started out as a system developer for the first 3 years, eventually got promoted to senior team lead.
+Made electronic health record systems for the privatized healthcare sector in Norway.
+Started as a system developer for the first 3 years, eventually got promoted to the position of a team lead.

  * Was responsible for the development of the core product
  * Worked closely with the business by planning and implementing new features